 An article in Fast Company magazine, Why You Should Work From A Coffee Shop Even When You Have An Office, prompted this post.
-You can read it here.
 Entrepreneurs and leaders of companies of all sizes oftentimes get lost in working in their business.
-The todo list they came into the office with this morning grew, not shrunk, by the time they left the office.
+The to-do list they came into the office with this morning grew, not shrunk, by the time they left the office.
 The urgent drives out the important.
 What to do about it?

 Take a clarity break.
 This break is an opportunity to work on your business.
 Clarity breaks are very personal.
 By which I mean, you decide where and when and how often to take them.
 My passionate plea is that you take them.
 Schedule them in your Daytimer or in your PDA.

 The characteristics of a good clarity break are: